rozumden/fmo-deblurring-benchmark/README.md

 #### DeFMO - current state-of-the-art

-To evaluate this method, please check out the [DeFMO sub-module](https://github.com/rozumden/DeFMO).
+The easiest way to evaluate DeFMO is using [Kornia](https://kornia.readthedocs.io/en/latest/feature.html) (`kornia.feature.DeFMO`).
 Example is shown in `example_defmo.py`.

+To evaluate this method using the original source coude, please download [DeFMO](https://github.com/rozumden/DeFMO).
+Example is shown in `example_defmo_source.py`.

 Scores
 ------------